Sycamore seed poisoning

 - González-Medina S et al. (2019).
 Atypical myopathy-associated hypoglycin A toxin remains in sycamore seedlings despite mowing, herbicidal spraying or storage in hay and silage.
 Equine Veterinary Journal

 - Votion, D.-M. et al (2020).
-Frequently asked questions regarding horse feeding and management practices to reduce the risk of atypical myopathy.
+Answers to frequently asked questions regarding horse feeding and management practices to reduce the risk of atypical myopathy.
 Animals 10